Military Doctrine to spell out India’s stand on use of anti-satellite weapons

 "The CDS should have the requisite mandate and authority.
 Give it time to evolve as acceptability will be an issue.
 Need is to align authority and accountability," the Kargil Review Committee had said.

-While previous governments were reluctant on creating such a position, this time around the Modi government decided to go in for a CDS as it would be a game changer.
-The CDS would be a one point reference for the Prime Minister in all security related matters, especially those concerning the military.
+While previous governments were reluctant on creating such a position, this time around the Modi government decided to go in for a CDS as it would be a game-changer.
+The CDS would be a one-point reference for the Prime Minister in all security-related matters, especially those concerning the military.

-Prime Minister Narendra Modi, during his Independence Day address had said that in order to further better coordination between the forces, I want to announce that India will have a Chief of Defence Staff.
+Prime Minister Narendra Modi, during his Independence Day address, had said that in order to further better coordination between the forces, I want to announce that India will have a Chief of Defence Staff.
 This would ensure that the forces are more effective, Modi also said during his Independence Day speech.

 The first time that the recommendation for this post was made was by the K Subrahmanyam Committee that was set up after the Kargil.
 Another committee headed by Naresh Chandra which was set up to suggest reforms in higher defence management had also suggested the importance of such a post.

 The committee, however, suggested that the post of a Chairman, Joint Chief of Staff be created.
-The CDS would focus on coordination between the three service chief, when it comes to procurements, budgeting, logistics and training.
+The CDS would focus on coordination between the three service chief when it comes to procurements, budgeting, logistics and training.
 The Army, Navy and IAF chief will, however, continue to have operational command of their respective forces.